This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Painting”.

 1. In a white wash, after how many hours is dissolved gum added to the solution?

 d) 1 hour

-Explanation: White wash is prepared from fat lime.
+Explanation: White wash is prepared from a fat lime.
 Fat lime is dissolved in a big drum and it is stirred well.
 Then, after 24 hours dissolved gum is added to the drum.

 2._________ are cheaper varieties of paint.

 Explanation: Distempers have chalk as a base, water as a carrier and emulsifying agents like glue or casein.
 To impart colour, pigments are added.